 Dissolved companies are companies that have been struck off the register and are no longer in existence.
 This means that a dissolved company name can be registered by a new or existing company.

 There are no legal restrictions in place to prevent the use of these names, aside from the standard company name rules and regulations set out in the Companies Act 2006 and secondary legislation.

 Research the dissolved company

-On the flip side, if the dissolved company had a great reputation, this could be beneficial for your new business.
-It might attract the attention of potential consumers.
-And if you deliver excellent service and products to satisfy these customers, your business could flourish through positive association.
+On the flip side, if the dissolved company was a reputable business, this could be extremely beneficial for your company.
+It might attract the attention of potential consumers – and if you deliver excellent service and products to satisfy these customers, your business could flourish through positive association.

 Registering a dissolved company name

-Our company formation packages are available for companies limited by shares or guarantee and Limited Liability Partnerships from £12.99 plus VAT.
-The registration process will be carried out online with no documents to sign, and your new business should be incorporated with Companies House within 3 hours and ready-to-trade immediately.
+Our company formation packages are available for companies limited by shares or guarantee and Limited Liability Partnerships, with prices starting at £12.99 plus VAT.
+The registration process will be carried out online, with no documents to sign or post.
+Your new business should be incorporated at Companies House within 3 hours and your start trading immediately thereafter.